kizzhang/ActivePolymer/README.md

 ![active Brownian Particle](https://github.com/user-attachments/assets/b4a1933e-60c6-443c-add8-8b685f8075b2)

-We can then run the simulation using fix/self/propel in LAMMPS.
+We can then run the simulation using `fix self/propel` in LAMMPS.
 I will attach an **in.run** script for this later.
 Check my HOOMD-Blue code later.

 #### • Chiral active Brownian polymer
 Chirality can be introduced into active Brownian particles.
 See this inclusive [paper](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.94.062120) by Sevilla.
 Chiral ABPs can also be chained to form a polymer.
 I will later upload LAMMPS source codes after benchmarking.